-Physical address: Enter the location where you are physically operating your business in Saskatchewan.
+Physical address: enter the location where you are physically operating your business in Saskatchewan.
 This may be a street address or a land location.

-Section C - Business Operations
+Section C - Business operations

 Enter a description of your business operations.
-The Saskatchewan Workers' Compensation Board classifies employers based on their primary business activity.
+The Saskatchewan Workers' Compensation Board (WCB) classifies employers based on their primary business activity.
 Responses in this section will help determine which industry classification your business is assigned, which will determine the premium rate you pay.
 Please provide as much detail as possible.

-Note: Reviewing competitors and businesses you have worked for can help with classifying a new business, so please ensure these sections are completed.
+Note: reviewing competitors and businesses you have worked for can help with classifying a new business, so please ensure these sections are completed.

-Business hired or contracted to do work: Enter the names of businesses or individuals that have paid you for products or services.
+Business hired or contracted to do work: enter the names of businesses or individuals that have paid you for products or services.

-Section D - Worker and Payroll Information
+Section D - Worker and payroll information

 Enter your payroll information in this section.
-Only include information for work performed in Saskatchewan.
+Only include information for work performed in Saskatchewan:

 Note: Do not include more than the maximum assessable earnings per person per year.
-Maximum assessable for 2016: \$69,242 Maximum assessable for 2017: \$76,086 Maximum assessable for 2019: \$88,314
+Maximum assessable for 2022: \$94,440 Maximum assessable for 2024: \$99,945 Maximum assessable for 2023; \$96,945 Maximum assessable for 2025: \$104,531

-Workers' wages: Gross earnings before deductions for income tax, Employment Insurance, Canada Pension Plan, and other similar deductions up to the maximum assessable amount per person for the calendar year being reported.
+Workers' wages: gross earnings before deductions for income tax, Employment Insurance, Canada Pension Plan and other similar deductions up to the maximum assessable amount per person for the calendar year being reported.
+Do not report any earnings for directors.

-Contractor: A person or business hired under contract to perform work or services.
+Contractor: a person or business hired under contract to perform work or services.
 A contractor may also be referred to as a subcontractor.
 Contract situations are present in all industries.
 Examples of contract situations include a restaurant that hires a plumber to fix a sink or a business office that hires a contract cleaner.